dzhuang/django-galleryfield/docs/source/customize.rst

 .. _image_handling_url_naming_rule:

-Naming rule for urls of image handling views
+Naming rule for URLs of image handling views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally, the widget need to know the urls for image handling views (see :ref:`GalleryWidget docs <widget_docs>`).
+Generally, the widget need to know the URLs for image handling views (see :ref:`GalleryWidget docs <widget_docs>`).
 We may specify the explicitly specify the URL names manually in the widget of gallery modelform
 fields.
-For example,

 Alternatively, we can also let the widget infer what URLs it should use for those views, by
 following a naming rules for those views in ``URL_CONF``.